MichaelFrieze/frieze.dev/README.md

 ## Favicons & PWA basics

 Favicons and web manifest are in `public`.
 The `<Head>` component preloads variable fonts and includes manifest, RSS, and sitemap.
 PWA is “basic” (standalone display, icons); there is no service worker.

+## Patches

+This project uses `patch-package` (runs on `postinstall`) to apply small dependency fixes.
+Custom patches live in `patches/` (e.g., `rehype-pretty-code+0.14.1.patch`).
+If dependencies are upgraded and a patch no longer applies, re-generate the patch as needed.

 ## Credits